cincuranet/blog/_posts/2010-03-01-231271-new-ssd-intel-x25-m-first-feelings.md

 Now about the performance.
 I state beforehand, that I'm using the drive only a while and I don't have any numbers and I'm going to do any tests.

 The first think that literally made me confused was the noise.
 Well the lack of any noise.
 Really, the drive is completely silent.
 And for a guy used to hear the disks from various notebooks, computers with and without cases, NASes for many years it's really weird.
-I was so confused I don't hear the heads seeking a turned off the stereo and looked for some problem. :) On the other hand it's nice to have completely silent notebook (except times the fan is on).
+I was so confused I don't hear the heads seeking, I turned off the stereo and looked for some problem. :) On the other hand it's nice to have completely silent notebook (except times the fan is on).

 The boot of Windows 7 was little faster, but nothing killing speed.
 Same after logging in.
 When you start application you can definitely feel it's faster, especially application doing a lot of I/O, like Opera, Outlook or VMWare Workstation when starting VM.
 Roughly two times faster.
 But to be honest it's not a high order of magnitude I was expecting (maybe I expected it to be close to RAM).

 Anyway it's just couple of hours.
 I'm pleased with the result so far.
 The drive is completely silent.
-It's perceivable faster.
+It's perceivably faster.
 And the battery life should be better too.
 I'll give it hard times later while doing real work and report back.

 [1]:  http://www.aspnet.cz/Authors/1-michal-altair-valasek.aspx